spencertiberi/manual50/insights/index.md

 ## CS50 AP Support
 Know that you are not alone as a member of the CS50 teaching corps.
 Indeed, this playbook was written by a CS50 AP educator.
 Here are some insights and pro tips compiled with the aid of CS50 educators, both former and current.

-Also, as always, feel free to reach out and email [ap@cs50.harvard.edu](mailto:ap@cs50.harvard.edu) for help and advice.
+As always, feel free to reach out and email [ap@cs50.harvard.edu](mailto:ap@cs50.harvard.edu) for help and advice.

 ## School and District Administration